Pumpkinseed: Description

 Pumpkinseeds have a body shaped much like a pumpkin seed (thus the common name), typically about 10 cm but up to 28 cm in length.
-They typically weigh less than 1 lb, with the world record being 1 lb 8 oz, caught by Robert Warne while fishing Honeoye Lake, Upstate New York in 2016.
+They typically weigh less than 1 lb, with the world record being 1 lb 8 oz, caught at Honeoye Lake in Upstate New York in 2016.
 The pumpkinseed is vibrantly colored and may be orange, green, yellow or blue, with speckles over their sides and back and a yellow-orange breast and belly.
 The sides are covered with vertical bars that are a faint green or blue, which are typically more prevalent in female pumpkinseeds.
 Orange spots may cover the dorsal, anal, and caudal fins, and the cheeks have blue lines across them.
 The pumpkinseed is noted for the orange-red spot on the margin of its black gill cover.
 The pectoral fins can be amber or clear, while the dorsal spines are black.
 They have a small mouth with an upper jaw stopping right under the eye.

 Pumpkinseeds are very similar to the larger bluegill, and are often found in the same habitats.
 One difference between the two species is their opercular flap, which is black in both species, but the pumpkinseed has a crimson spot in the shape of a half moon on the back portion.
 Pumpkinseeds have seven or eight vertical, irregular bands on their sides that are duller in color compared to the bluegill.